 As we embark on this new year, we want to say thank you for supporting EHN.
-In 2021, we look forward to continuing to showcase the environmental-related work and expertise of graduate students and early career scholars who identify as women, trans and non binary people.
+In 2021, we look forward to continuing to showcase the environmental-related work and expertise of graduate students and early career scholars who identify as women, trans and/or non binary people.

 Today, inspired by NiCHE’s Top 5 Posts of 2020, we would like to highlight last year’s most-read posts.
 Indeed, these pieces embody what EHN stands for.

 1. “Problems of Place: How My Nana Taught Me to Listen to Plants” by Ligia Arguilez (February 12, 2020)

 Someone once said that dissertation topics are often, one way or another, autobiographical.
 This essay by Ligia Arguilez just goes to show how true that can be.
 As part of our Problems of Place series, Ligia wrote about how her grandmother’s story led to her dissertation research on the creosote bush.
 Poignant and lovely.

 2. “No One is a Virus: On American Ecofascism” by April Anson (October 21, 2020)

 In a year dominated by COVID-19, police brutality, and the climate emergency, the “humans are the virus” trope took hold (once again).
 In her piece for EHN, April Anson unpacked how this argument relates to a distinctively American version of ecofascism rooted in violent white supremacy.
 A must-read.